vrona/FHE.Chess/docs/Project_Flow.md

 The exploration of branches (all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish, or some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html)) is what it takes to build a robust chess engine, **LCZero....
 TO FINISH**
 - 6th stone: each square of the chessboard has a value based on each piece type.
 It is the Piece Square Table.
 - 7th stone: human applies specific technics or methods which would be looking for a "bad" beshop, play the "Spanish opening" or the "Sicilian defense", ...

-Old work on 6 models
+- 8th stone: B. Oshri and N. Khandwala made 1 model (CNN) to select a piece + 6 models (1 CNN per type of piece) to move the selected piece, Let's pick up some of the stones and fill our bag.

-Unlike the well known chess engines which are based on rules, we going to focus on the main patterns generate by human and reproduce
+Predicting Moves in Chess using Convolutional Neural Networks Old work on 6 models Unlike the well known chess engines which are based on rules, we going to focus on the main patterns generate by human and reproduce

 <br>